 Wikipedia does not mention anything about the ship's Voyage and Bridge Voice Data Recorders.
 You should really wonder why.

-I assumed ship's Voyage and Bridge Voice Data Recorders recording important data aboard and on bridge should confirm that the contact was an accident and that the capsize/sinking three hours later were due to progressive flooding through open watertight doors.
+I assume ship's Voyage and Bridge Voice Data Recorders recording important data aboard and on bridge should confirm that the contact was an accident and that the capsize/sinking three hours later were due to progressive flooding through open watertight doors.

-It appears that all the data from the VDR was retained before and after the contact 21.45 hrs, capsize 00.20 hrs and sinking 00.32 hrs.
+It appears that all the data from the VDR was retained before and after the contact 21.45 hrs, capsize 00.20 hrs and part sinking 00.32 hrs.
 According to Fairplay, a reported fault was just an error code relating to the external capsule.
 Therefore all the data - at least 4 hours - should be available on the removable hard drive in the VDR itself.
 Apparently the system on the Costa Concordia in fact had two hard drives, one holding details of the last 24 hours and one the previous 30 days, and the equipment was mounted on the Bridge.

 Here's what the VDR system records: